electric-sql/pglite/pglite-cli-distribution-design.md

 vocabulary, and artifact identity produced by Phases 1-3 must remain suitable for the separate browser design.
 No SharedWorker, Web Lock, OPFS executor, multi-tab, or browser capability implementation is part of these phases.

+Phase 3 implementation record, 2026-07-14:

+- Core exposes optional VFS capability metadata and uses one authoritative, generation-fenced Node cluster lease for classic and postmaster runtimes.
+  Persistent runtimes fail closed when the backend cannot provide the required exclusive-lock semantics; existing third-party VFS implementations retain their source-compatible API.
+- The narrow `_internal/node-network-host` attachment carries decoded IPv4,
+  IPv6, and Unix bind requests.
+PostgreSQL remains authoritative for effective address, port, backlog, Unix mode, and Unix group policy.
+Listener IDs are generation-fenced, attachment is exclusive, late attachment replays desired listeners, and detach or postmaster exit closes only materialized listeners.
+- `PGliteServer.create({ mode: 'postgres' })` is distinct from the existing explicit listener mode.
+It waits for a PostgreSQL-selected listener, exposes all effective addresses, propagates bind failures to PostgreSQL and the caller, and bridges accepted sockets through `openProtocolConnection()`.
+- Host-visible Unix socket and lock paths are owned by the Node host.
+It applies resolved permissions before accepting clients and removes only paths owned by the attachment.
+Empty and numeric Unix group values are supported; named host-group lookup is rejected explicitly rather than guessed by Wasm.
+- The PostgreSQL fork change is limited to a fenced call through PGlite libc for resolved Unix policy and to suppressing duplicate virtual-filesystem socket/lock creation.
+The callback is appended to the existing socket-host ABI so the classic non-SAB runtime and callback ordering remain unchanged.
+- A fresh native ARM64 Wasm build passes deterministic artifact audits, nine postmaster integration tests, strict TCP bind-failure and native-client tests, strict Unix permission/lock/cleanup tests, concurrent native clients, HBA password rejection and acceptance, libpq cancel/COPY/backpressure, and a targeted upstream regression schedule.
+Core/server TypeScript, lint, build, and ESM/CommonJS packed-export gates pass.

 ### Phase 4: establish tool-runner APIs